 The Air Force shoot a UFO down over the Gulf of Mexico.
 A giant block-like metallic construct emerges from the crash site and begins destroying power plants across the countryside and absorbing their energy.
 The machine is nicknamed Kronos by the media.
 Scientists realize that it is an energy accumulator sent by aliens from a dying planet with the intent of sucking the Earth’s energy supplies dry to replenish their own.

-There is a potentially good film here in Kronos.
+Kronos is a 1950s alien invader film.
+There is a potentially good and original film here.
 The image of a giant matte black cubic construct marching across the countryside devouring energy, no matter how illogical it may seem, is a potent one that resonates with all manner of images of technology rampant.
 Unfortunately, the film is a far less interesting one than that.
 It tries hard but the model effects are too poor to create an effective picture of the menace – the model of the Kronos is just not big enough to be of effectively threatening size.

 Kurt Neumann’s other genre films are:– several of the Johnny Weissmuller Tarzan films – Tarzan and the Amazons (1945), Tarzan and the Leopard Man (1946) and Tarzan and the Huntress (1947) and one with Lex Barker Tarzan and the She-Devil (1953); Rocketship X-M (1950), the first space exploration film of the 1950s Golden Age; the Arabian Nights fantasy Son of Ali Baba (1952); the mad scientist cheapie She Devil (1957); and the classic monster movie The Fly (1958).